-If you enjoy hiking and being nature but want to avoid the crowds of Manual Antonio National Park, you will want to make the trip to Rainmaker Conservation Park.
+If you enjoy hiking and being in nature but want to avoid the crowds of Manuel Antonio National Park, you will want to make the trip to Rainmaker Conservation Park.

-Located just 30-minutes north of Manual Antonio, Rainmaker Conservation Park offers a less commercialized and quieter setting than Manual Antonio National Park.
+Located just 30-minutes north of Manuel Antonio, Rainmaker Conservation Park offers a less commercialized and quieter setting than Manuel Antonio National Park.

 It is pretty tucked away on a dirt road, and to reach it you have to pass through quaint towns that are free of tourists.

 The reserve feels similar to the cloud forests that are in the northern part of the country, as it has hanging bridges and consists solely of rain forest.

 While you won’t find many monkeys at the Rainmaker Conservation Park, it is home to wildlife like poison dart frogs, an array of birds, and glass-winged butterflies.

 The park places a huge emphasis on conservation and protects endemic species like the Harlequin Toad, which were thought to have gone extinct in Costa Rica.